brunch/brunch/docs/faq.md

 * Watch application files with `brunch watch --server` and see the results in browser on `localhost:3333`.
 Auto-debug in browser with `auto-reload-brunch` (`npm install --save auto-reload-brunch`) which will automatically re-apply styles or reload the page when changes are saved.
 * Debug your code in browser via `console.log` or `debugger` statements.

-## How to use Bower?

-Brunch does support [Bower](http://bower.io), however NPM is becoming de-facto standard for front-end packages.
-You may still want/need to use bower for some of your packages that aren't on NPM yet, or just copy these to `vendor`.

-For more details on NPM integration, see the next section.

-To add packages to your project:

-* Make sure you have `bower.json`, which can be generated with `bower init`
-* Add packages to the `dependencies` field of your `bower.json`
-* Optionally specify the [`overrides` property](https://github.com/paulmillr/read-components#read-components) for packages without `bower.json`.
-This is needed because brunch automatically compiles bower dependencies in right order.
-* Note that `overrides` do not impact Bower's behavior, so the original dependency graph will still be copied by `bower install`.
-But specifying `overrides` is effective for changing the dependencies that actually get built into your project.

-Example app with Bower integration: http://github.com/paulmillr/ostio

 ## How to use NPM as client-side package manager?

 Brunch supports handling client-side dependencies using the [NPM](https://npmjs.com) package manager.